google/docsy-example/content/en/docs/Guides/Mod.md

 Optifine is now installed and can be used at the same time as forge

+# New Player Guide

+You should now be ready to follow our New Player Guide - https://www.fallofanempire.com/docs/guides/new-player-guide/

 # Need more help?

 If you need any more help visit the #Support channel on our discord.